HaitaoZhao-PolyU/HaitaoZhao-PolyU.github.io/_service1/service.md

 ## Editorial Service

 •	Editorial Board Members of Artificial Intelligence Chemistry

+•	Editorial Board Member for AI for Materials

+•	Young editors of Engineering

-•	Young editors of InfoMat (IF 25.405)
+•	Young editors of InfoMat

 •	Special Issue Editors for CrystEngComm (Data-driven crystalline materials discovery)

 •	Young editors of Results in Engineering

 •	Young editors of Inorganic Chemicals Industry (In Chinese)

 •	Topic Editor of Materials

 •	Special Issue Editors for Integrated Technology (In Chinese) (Intelligent Manufacturing)

 •	Special Issue Editors for Journal of Visualized Experiments (Functional Materials Automation)